swenyang/react-iscroll/README.md

 - `options`

-	iScroll options, see [here]() for all options.
+	iScroll options, see [here](http://iscrolljs.com/#configuring) for all options.
 It's directly provided to iScroll.
-Note that if you use pull-down-to-refresh feature, options will be appended an attribute: `probeType: 2`
+Note that if you are using pull-down-to-refresh feature, options will be appended an attribute: `probeType: 2`

 	Since you may use React-IScroll many times in your project, setting iScroll options many times would be redundant.
 To simplify this, I added a `setDefaultIScrollOptions` function.
-Initialize once, iScroll will copy the default props on construct.
+Initialized once, iScroll will copy the default props on construct.

 	```js
 	import {setDefaultIScrollOptions}  from "iscroll-react"